 Baby Shoe Sizes: What You Need to Know

-Your baby will make great strides -- wearing the correctly sized shoe!
+Your baby will make great strides wearing the correctly sized shoes.
 Here's how to make the shoe fit.

-It seems a shame to hide your tot's scrumptious little feet -- but, especially in the early months, you'll want to keep her toes covered and cozy.
-When she's about to take her first steps, familiarizing yourself with baby shoe sizes will help you get a good fit.
+It seems a shame to hide the feet of the little ones - but, especially in the early months, you'll want to keep their toes covered and cozy.
+When they are about to take their first steps, knowing more about baby shoe sizes will help you get a good fit.